Xevrac/beamng.cluster/README.md

 # Installation

-> 🏗️ Work in progress
+> 🏗️ Work in progress, the below instructions are if you wish to install and help with developement.

 i.
-Come back soon!
+Clone this repo to desired directory

+ii.
+Navigate to directory using favoured terminal

+iii.
+Run `npm install`

+iv.
+Run `node app.js`

+v.
+Begin deveoping ✌️